 Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Performance based matrices.
-Non-Executive Directors Each director shall rec meetings. eive a reasonable per diem f or his attendance at
+Non-Executive Directors Each director shall receive a reasonable per diem for his attendance at meetings.

-Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-in-kind and other emoluments) of board of directors?
+Do stockholders have the opportunity to approve the decision on total remuneration (fees, allowances, benefits-inkind and other emoluments) of board of directors?
 Provide details for the last three (3) years.

-Remuneration Scheme Date of Stockholders' Approval Ratification of acts of the Board of Directors, its May 12, 2014 Committees, officers and Management Ratification of acts of the Board of Directors, its Committees, officers and Management April 18, 2013 Ratification of acts of the Board of Directors, its May 11, 2012 Committees, officers and Management Widy 11, 2012
+Remuneration Scheme Date of Stockholders' Approval Ratification of acts of the Board of Directors, its May 12, 2014 Committees, officers and Management Ratification of acts of the Board of Directors, its April 18, 2013 Committees, officers and Management April 10, 2015 Ratification of acts of the Board of Directors, its May 11, 2012 Committees, officers and Management May 11, 2012